 It is the Employee's responsibility to organise any paid parental leave they may be entitled to from the Inland Revenue Department, and payment of this leave will not commence until all payment from ERO has ceased (including payment under this clause if Option b above is elected).

-Please refer to ERO's Leave Policy - Parental provision for full details around this provision.
+Please refer to ERO's Policy on Parental leave for full details around this provision.

 7.9.5 Re-Entry after absence due to childcare